lizmat/App-Rak-Markdown/README.md

 my $markdown = $rmd.markdown(
   @output,
-  my $items,    # store # of items seen, default: don't bother my $files,    # store # of files seen, default: don't bother my $heads,    # store # of headers seen, default: don't bother
+  :$items,    # store # of items seen, default: don't bother :$files,    # store # of files seen, default: don't bother :$heads,    # store # of headers seen, default: don't bother
   :headers(0),  # how many levels of headers, default: 1
   :depth<##>,   # markdown string of top headers, default: "###" :&tableizer,  # logic to create tables, default: none )
 ```

-The `markdown` method takes a number of arguments, and returns a string formatted according to Markdown rules.
+The `markdown` method takes one positional argument and an optional number of named arguments, and returns a string formatted according to Markdown rules.

-It takes at least one positional argument: a list of lines of `rak` output.
+It takes one positional argument: a list of lines of `rak` output.

-It also takes the following optional positional arguments:
+It also takes the following optional named arguments:

-  * $items - where to store the # of items seen, default: don't bother
+  * :$items - where to store the # of items seen, default: don't bother

-  * $files - where to store the # of files seen, default: don't bother
+  * :$files - where to store the # of files seen, default: don't bother

-  * $heads - where to store the # of headers seen, default: don't bother
+  * :$heads - where to store the # of headers seen, default: don't bother

-And takes the following optional named arguments:

   * :headers - the number of header levels, defaults to 1